Alar Base Reduction

 Summary

-Alar base reduction surgery is a highly successful procedure.
-With careful planning with your plastic and the Kensington Medical team you are one step closer to facial harmony.
+Alar base reduction surgery is a highly successful procedure, at Kensington Medical we specialise in it under local anaesthesia.
 If you have any questions please get in touch with us today and we will do out best to assist you.

 After alar base reduction surgery, you can resume normal activities the day after the procedure and commence light exercises after 2 weeks, but full recovery can take 1 to 3 months.
 It's essential to avoid straining the incision site and wait for a few months for complete recovery.